danitrave/SCALT/docs/source/tutorial_pbmc.rst

 Survived cells barplot
 ----------------------
-This barplot repors the number of cells that survived the initial expression filter that annotates a cell as **unclassified** is it does not a minimum number of genes (by defaul 250).
+This barplot repors the number of cells that survived the initial expression filter that annotates a cell as **unclassified** is it does not express a minimum number of genes (by defaul 250).

 .. figure:: pictures/barplot1.png
    :align: center
-   :scale: 70%
+   :scale: 50%

 Cell type aboundance barplot
 ----------------------------